 - 4. I am a lawful permanent resident.
 Can my fiancé(e) immigrate to the U.S.?

 - 5. What if my prior spousal or fiancé(e)s petition was rejected in the U.S.?

 - 6. Can my foreign same-sex spouse immigrate to the U.S. through my employment visa?

 - 7. Can foreign children of same-sex couples immigrate?

 1. If I am a U.S. citizen in Nevada, can I sponsor my foreign same-sex husband/wife for a green card?

 Yes.
-Whether the spouses are same or opposite-sex, a U.S. citizen may file a I-130 form with the United States Citizenship and Immigration Services (USCIS) to begin the process of petitioning for a marriage visa.
+Whether the spouses are the same or opposite-sex, a U.S. citizen may file an I-130 form with the United States Citizenship and Immigration Services (USCIS) to begin the process of petitioning for a marriage visa.
 For specific information on application processes, time frames, costs, and the visa interview process, read our detailed article about the spousal visa process.

 2. If I have a green card in Nevada, can I sponsor my foreign same-sex husband/wife for a green card?

 Yes.
-No matter whether the spouses are same or opposite-sex, a green card holder has the same rights as U.S. citizens to petition for a spousal visa with the USCIS.
+No matter whether the spouses are the same or opposite-sex, a green card holder has the same rights as U.S. citizens to petition for a spousal visa with the USCIS.
 For detailed information on application procedures, waiting periods, and prices, refer to our article about the spousal visa process.
 Also, learn more about green cards.